 Coconut flour is one of the best ingredients to thicken recipes – from smoothies and porridge to soups and baked goods.
 Not only does coconut flour absorb liquids really well, but it also easily absorbs flavors, becoming one with the peanut butter and maple syrup.
 You can use any liquid sweetener you like.
 I went with maple syrup because we have plenty of it here in Canada.
 Just keep in mind that every liquid sweetener has different level of sweetness.
 Maple syrup is especially sweet so if you use other liquid sweeteners, you might need to adjust the amount.

 As far as the jam goes, I made my own for two reasons – I had a lot of strawberries on hand and I wanted to make sure the jam was the right consistency.
 A lot of store-bought jams are just too runny for taking these peanut butter & jam thumbprints on the road.
 I like to pack these cookies for trips or stick them into lunch boxes so the firmer the jam, the better.
 I used agar powder as the thickener, which is an algae with a powerful (8 times more than gelatin) jellying property.
 Agar not only allows for a speedy jam, but it also helps retain the flavor of the fruit so you don’t get the cooked taste.
+You can also use my instant raw jam for these thumbprints.

 These peanut butter & jam thumbprints are really easy to make.
 However, there are a few things you wanna keep in mind.